Rainbows on Sunday (29th March 2020)

 Take comfort from these words

-When I fear my faith will fail Christ will hold me fast;
+I fear my faith will fail Christ will hold me fast;

 I am precious in his sight, He will hold me fast;